procurator5/my-ebay-assistant/README.md

 ## Install

-This software is used python3.
-I also used framework Django and database PostreSQL.
+This software uses python3.
+I also use framework Django and database PostreSQL.
 You need install some packages:

 * python 3.5+
+* PostgreSQL 9.1+
-* django 1.9
+* django 1.11+
 * mttp
 * django-cron
 * django-admin-tools

+## Configure

+My-ebay-assistant uses eBay API.
+You must registered application on the ebay.com.